craicic/p10-library-service/README.md

 ##### 1.1.0

-Will provide an advanced booking system
+Will provide an advanced booking system.